-First and foremost, keep in mind that what appears to be the cheapest loan on the market might not necessarily be the best loan for you in the long term.
+A short answer – no. First and foremost, keep in mind that what appears to be the cheapest loan on the market might not necessarily be the best loan for you in the long term.
 For instance, it may not allow for flexibility if your circumstances change in the future.

 A home loan offset account is a good way to reduce the interest you owe.
 The money you deposit in your offset account offsets the balance of your home loan – with interest calculated only on the difference between your offset account balance and your loan balance.

 If you have made additional payments on top of your minimum mortgage repayments, a redraw facility lets you withdraw these additional payments when you need to.
-Putting spare money into your home loan account is a great way to reduce the interest you pay over the term of your loan.
+Putting spare money into your home loan redraw is a great way to reduce the interest you pay over the term of your loan.

 Can I make additional repayments on my home loan?

 Being able to make additional repayments whenever you can is a valuable option, as even a few thousand dollars extra a year can significantly reduce the amount of interest you pay and the term of your loan.
 You can make additional repayments without penalty when you choose opt for a Macquarie variable rate home loan.
 Additional repayments can be redrawn if you find yourself in need of funds in the future.

 Remember, your choice of home loan can have a significant impact on your overall financial position.

 Talk to your mortgage broker or financial planner to get a clear picture of what you are likely to need over the next three to five years.